MitchSiegel/canvasAPI/README.md

 - [x] Check for duplicates
 - [x] Add a cutoff date for adding assignments
 - [x] Save to JSON file to avoid calling the API every time

+Features to be added:
 - [ ] Add a way to ignore assignments that contain certain words
 - [ ] Better UI updates to show progress
+- [ ] Support canvas class nicknames

+Features that probably won't be added:
 - [ ] Oauth2 for Canvas (? possibly but im lazy)
 - [ ] Oauth2 for ClickUp (see above)
-- [ ] Support canvas class nicknames

 ## How to use
 (in progress)

 You need Node.js installed to run this program.
 You should also have a Canvas API key and a ClickUp API key.
 You can get both of these from your respective accounts.
-Technically I should be oauth, but because everything is local, I thought this would be fine (However, Canvas doesn't quite agree, so im not really supposed to tell you to just input your canvas access token, [but it should would be a bummer if someone linked you the  exact instructions on how to get it.](https://community.canvaslms.com/t5/Student-Guide/How-do-I-manage-API-access-tokens-as-a-student/ta-p/273) )
+Technically I should be using oauth, but because everything is local, I thought this would be fine (However, Canvas doesn't quite agree, so im not really supposed to tell you to just input your canvas access token, [but it should would be a bummer if someone linked you the  exact instructions on how to get it.](https://community.canvaslms.com/t5/Student-Guide/How-do-I-manage-API-access-tokens-as-a-student/ta-p/273) )